American Myths - Did you believe all 10?

 eBay has a flat fee for cars, trucks, RVs, motorcycles, and similar conveyances.
 The vehicle business requires a license, eBay doesn't have one, so they can't charge a commission based on value.

-eBay segregated its motor vehicles into a satellite auction site called "eBay Motors" and gave it a completely different look.
-A smart idea, the car business being what it is.
-They even paint black bands across the top and bottom of the screen, a suggestion of armbands used in mourning perhaps.
+eBay segregated its motor vehicles into a satellite auction site called "eBay Motors" and gave it a different look.

 I'm partial to eBay Motors.
 I bought a vintage Mercedes 450SL there sight unseen, and eight years later sold it there.
 Great car, good price both times.